What Would YOU Do to Avoid Catching a Cold?

 Just a few weeks later in October, the NHS issued guidance to say that over the counter medicines such as Lemsip and Sudofed do not relieve the symptoms of head colds, so it will be interesting to see if the number of people who use over the counter drugs changes following this announcement.

 Natural remedies are pretty popular.
-Our research showed that 28% of people take a natural herbal remedy to help them relieve the symptoms of a bad cold or flu and a similar number – 27% – choose a vitamin or supplement to fight off a lurgy.
+Our research showed that 28% of people take a natural herbal remedy for colds to help them relieve the symptoms of a bad cold or flu and a similar number – 27% – choose a vitamin or supplement to fight off a lurgy.

 It seems that we ladies get the most benefit from herbal medicines, with 35% of women, compared with just 20% of men, choosing a natural herbal remedy for a bad cold or flu.